TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-03-19-how-to-critisize-like-a-skilled-programmer.md

 <br><br>

-## Disclaimer: Start with Misconceptions First
+## !
+Disclaimer: Start with Misconceptions First

 As you probably guessed, this is sarcasm.

-I got inspired
-Motivated by [Derek Muller](https://www.youtube.com/watch?v=RQaW2bFieo8), known as author of [Verritasium](https://www.youtube.com/channel/UCHnyfMqiRRG1u-2MsSQLbXA), with "start with misconceptions first", I wrote this as inversion to "How to Give Feedback that Helps you Both".
+I got inspired by [Derek Muller](https://www.youtube.com/watch?v=RQaW2bFieo8), known as author of [Verritasium](https://www.youtube.com/channel/UCHnyfMqiRRG1u-2MsSQLbXA), with "start with misconceptions first", I wrote this as inversion to "How to Give Feedback that Helps you Both".

 All misconceptions on feedback I could think and find on Github during my open-source carrer of are here.
 If I forgot any more, just tell me in comments clearly: "you forgot some".